FyreFly26710/FireflyArticles/README.md

 ## Features

-* **AI-Powered Article Generation:** Automatically create multiple articles based on your specified inputs.
+* **AI-Powered Article Generation:** Automatically create multiple articles based on your inputs.
 * **Intuitive Interface:** Easy-to-use web interface for viewing, searching and generating articles.
 * **Article Search:** Filter articles using category/topic/tags or search using keywords.
 * **Aricle Review & Editing:** Review and further refine or regenerate the AI-generated content.